Infineon/cy-mbedtls-acceleration/README.md

-# mbedTLS Crypto acceleration for CAT1A, CAT1B and CAT1C MCUs
+# mbedTLS Crypto acceleration for PSoC, PSE, PSC & XMC MCUs

-This repository contains mbedTLS hardware accelerated basic cryptography implemented for CAT1A, CAT1B and CAT1C MCUs.
+This repository contains mbedTLS hardware accelerated basic cryptography implemented for PSoC, PSE, PSC & XMC MCUs.

-It provides an easy to use mbedTLS library for CAT1A, CAT1B and CAT1C MCUs with crypto accelerated hardware.
-The goal is to make the cryptography features of CAT1A, CAT1B and CAT1C MCUs available to the developer using a simple configuration flow.
+It provides an easy to use mbedTLS library for PSoC, PSC & XMC MCUs with crypto accelerated hardware.
+The goal is to make the cryptography features of PSoC, PSE, PSC & XMC MCUs available to the developer using a simple configuration flow.

 ### mbedTLS library
 The [mbedTLS][mbedTLS-lib] library makes it easy for developers to include cryptographic and SSL/TLS capabilities in their products, facilitating this functionality with a minimal coding footprint.